alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/SetCollection.rst

 ----------

   ======================== ============== =============
-   Parameters               Value          Information
+   Parameters               Type           Information
   ======================== ============== =============
-   databox_id               94             The databox id of the record record_id                5694           The record_id
-   base_id                  52             The base_id of the destination collection
+   databox_id               integer        The databox id of the record record_id                integer        The record_id base_id                  integer        The base_id of the destination collection
   ======================== ============== =============

 Response Fields